meka-dev/searcher-rs/README.md

-# mekatek-searcher-rs
+# zenith-searcher-rs

-Tools to build searchers in Rust.
+Tools to build searchers using the Zenith block market in Rust.